WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/src/README.md

 LogisticRegression model = new LogisticRegression(xTrainArray, xTestArray, yTrainArray, yTestArray);
 model.fit(0.1,50000,false,0.0000001);
 ```
-See the classes description for more information on how to use these methods and the parameters that they require.

 After you've run the gradient descent, the weights should have optimized.
 The LogisticRegression class also has a couple methods that return the
 predicted label based on these weights: